pactumjs/pactum/README.md

 Component testing is defined as a software testing type, in which the testing is performed on each individual component separately without integrating with other components.

 Lets assume you have an order-service which is a RESTFull API service running on port 3000.
-Here if the order-service has external dependencies, they are mocked separately.
+Here if the order-service has external dependencies, they are mocked using different library.

 ```javascript
 const pactum = require('pactum');